Set in the fictional Welsh town of Pontyberry, the series follows single mum of three Stella Morris and her friends and family.

 Stella's ex-husband Karl, father of Emma and Ben, has left her for new girlfriend Nadine but is involved in his children's lives.
 Luke's father Rob Morgan appears after 25 years, causing conflict for Stella who has recently started seeing 32-year old Sean.
 Stella's brother Dai is married to Paula, the local undertaker, and the two have a very kinky sex life.
+Paula's father, known only as "Daddy", and assistant Bobby help run Simpsons the funeral parlour.
+Stella's Aunty Brenda is the busybody of the town.
 And there's Alan, who has been in love with Stella since 1984 despite her just wanting to be friends with him.

 Stella provides examples of the following tropes: